moizalikhan/React-The-Complete-Guide-2023--incl.-React-Router---Redux-/Readme.md

 ```

 While XPath is powerful, it's often recommended to use CSS selectors when possible due to their generally better performance and readability.
 However, XPath remains a valuable tool, especially for complex document structures or when CSS selectors are insufficient.

+Hooks:
+component should be like a pure function - > same output for same input
+sideeffect -> that changes a function not being a pure function
+in react the component should be stateless for that we assign that to an another function-> hook, stateful and have side effects
+usestate-> const [state,setstate] = usestate()